 • clearly demonstrate the potential impact of the proposed activity

-• involve or plan to involve also organisations other than universities from the broader research and innovation eco-system of one or both partner universities
+• involve or plan to also involve organisations other than universities from the broader research and innovation eco-system of one or both partner universities

 • have not previously received GloHub funding